Imports - Loyalty subscriptions

-- The "cardcode" scope needs to be configured by your Project Manager from Splio.
+- The "cardcode" scope needs to be configured by your contact in Splio.

 In this example, reports and alerts will be sent to the given addresses.
 All lines with errors will be reported, and NULL values found in the import will overwrite information in the database.

 Compare the following file name which conforms to the settings above: